Steps to Take After Work Injury

 What Should You Do After a Work Injury?

-- Injury on the employer’s property,
+- On the employer’s property,

-- Injury on a third-party’s property.
+- On a third-party’s property.

 If you have been injured due to an accident on the job, there are several steps you should take to ensure your health is taken care of and your rights are protected.